jimmckeeth/DelphiAndroidWebBroker/README.md

 I created a slide deck that walks through this in more detail.
 You can find the latest version on [Google Slides](https://docs.google.com/presentation/d/1KHIPEebq1ZrHHEugGpzBsW56vBfevgywa6L57g91XKo/edit?usp=sharing), or it is in this repository as a [PDF too](https://github.com/jimmckeeth/DelphiAndroidWebBroker/blob/master/doc/WebBroker%20on%20%20Raspberry%20Pi%20(Delphi%20%26%20C%2B%2BBuilder).pdf).
 I have a [blog post]([delphi.org/?p=3330](http://delphi.org/?p=3330)) with more information as well.

-You will need to copy the following files (and possible more) from your RTL folder into the RTL subfolder to compile for Android since they are not included in the Android package:
+You will need to copy the following files (and possibly more) from your RTL folder into the RTL subfolder to compile for Android since they are not included in the Android package:

 - Web.WebReq.pas
 - Web.WebBroker.pas